-The permit (digital or paper copy) must be produced upon request by fire personnel and local authorities.
+The digital permit must be produced upon request by fire personnel and local authorities.

 If you have an active fire permit when a fire ban is issued, you will receive an email with a voided copy of your fire permit attached.
 Activation of a fire ban at any level voids all active fire permits and fires must be extinguished immediately.
 During an active fire ban, new fire permits will not be issued.